Your case management team is responsible for managing your claim and helping to ensure you have appropriate support

 Managing your claim

-- Within three days of receiving a claim, a case manager will be assigned to you.
-Your case manager reviews all documentation and will contact you, your employer and your treating doctor (if required) to assess your claim.
+- Within 3 days of receiving your claim, your injury management specialist will contact you, your employer and your treating doctor (if required) to gather information about the incident.
+This information will assist your case manager to assess your claim.

 Throughout your recovery you have the right to: